JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/AssertionChunkConverter.md

 The `AssertionChunkConverter` annotator uses both begin and end indices of the tokens as input to add a more robust metadata to the chunk column in a way that improves the reliability of the indices and avoid loss of data.

+AssertionChunkConverter Parameters:

+- `chunkBeginCol`: (Str) The column containing the start index of the chunk.

+- `chunkEndCol`: (Str) The column containing the end index of the chunk.

+- `chunkTextCol`: (Str) The column containing the text chunk.

+- `outputTokenBeginCol`: (Str)  The column containing selected token start.

+- `outputTokenEndCol`: (Str) The column containing selected token end index.

 > *NOTE*: Chunk begin and end indices in the assertion status model training dataframe can be populated using the new version of ALAB module.

 {%- endcapture -%}